Why I Spent The Holidays In Hospital Part 2

 The ceiling tiles (the main thing I could see from the bed) were all falling apart, some were missing, others had unmentionable stains on them.
 There was equipment lining the corridor on one side, looking like it had been discarded for want of a proper place to store them, and a lot of it didn’t look very modern.

 As we rounded the corner into the anaesthesia room everything changed, and I’m very glad about that.
 It was white, very clean looking, and had what I can only describe as a very clinical odour.
 It was reassuring, but only a little.

 Arterial crust ¶

 So anaesthesia prep for the operation was to involve the following: putting in a line in my wrist for arterial access, administering the spinal block, and finally administering the nerve block.
 Sounded pretty straightforward until they tried to put the line in my wrist.

 My veins are messed up, especially on my right arm.
 I know this because they always struggle to take blood or put in canulas, and they can only use my right arm because my left has a fistula for dialysis access.
 Two anaesthesiologists tried 4 times to put the line in, and when I asked what the problem was I was told my artery is crusty!
-The needle tip was bouncing off it.
+The needle tip was literally bouncing off it.
 Eventually they gave up saying they can continue without it.
 My wrist looked like a pin cushion by that point.

 Spinal block time.
 As mentioned above I’d had this done before so knew what to expect.
 They told me to sit up on the bed and turn 90 degrees.
 Then they gave me a pillow to hug and told me to bend forward as far as I could to open up my spine.
-Once open they numbed the area, and it always makes me laugh that the Lidocaine they use to do so stings.
+Next they numbed the area, and it always makes me chuckle that the Lidocaine they use to do so stings.
 Always keep in mind that the sting is mild compared to the pain it’s going to let you avoid!